Decomposition of the longest element of the Weyl group using factors corresponding to the highest roots: Decomposition in ,

 ~\\

 \pprof{Proposition \ref{prop_1_Dn}}

-(i) We divide all the factors in brackets in \eqref{eq_how_looks_w0_Dn} into pairs of neighboring factors.
-Each such pair is decomposed into two neighboring factors in \eqref{eq_D4_factor_even} for even $n$ or in \eqref{eq_D4_factor_odd} for odd $n$.
-Of course, do not forget that $s_n$ and $s_{n-1}$ commute.
-We repeatedly apply Proposition \ref{prop_fact_1},(i) as follows:
+(i) Let us divide all the factors in brackets in \eqref{eq_how_looks_w0_Dn} into pairs of neighboring factors.
+Each such pair is converted into two neighboring factors in \eqref{eq_D4_factor_even}.
+Taking into account that $s_n$ and $s_{n-1}$ commute and repeatedly applying Proposition \ref{prop_fact_1}, we get:

-(ii) The only simple root not orthogonal to $\alpha_{max}$ is $\alpha_2$ which is not a component in any root of list \eqref{eq_D4_max_roots_1} (resp. \eqref{eq_D4_max_roots_2}).
-Then the highest root $\alpha_{max}$ is orthogonal to all other roots of list \eqref{eq_D4_max_roots_1} (resp. list \eqref{eq_D4_max_roots_2})).
-The same is true for the remaining highest roots of these lists. ~\\
+(ii) The only simple root not orthogonal to $\alpha_{max}$ is $\alpha_2$, which is not a component in any root of list \eqref{eq_D4_max_roots_1}.
+Then, the highest root $\alpha_{max} = \alpha^{dn}_{max}$ is orthogonal to all other roots of list \eqref{eq_D4_max_roots_1}.
+Further, the only simple root not orthogonal to $\alpha^{d,n-2}_{max}$ is $\alpha_4$, which is not a component in any roots of list \eqref{eq_D4_max_roots_1}, except of $\alpha_{max}$.
+Then, the root $\alpha^{d,n-2}_{max}$ is orthogonal to all other roots of list \eqref{eq_D4_max_roots_1}, except of $\alpha_{max}$.
+But orthogonality $\alpha_{max}$ and $\alpha^{d,n-2}_{max}$ has already been proved.
+Continuing in this way, we obtain orthogonality for all remaining roots in \eqref{eq_D4_max_roots_1}. ~\\

-(iii) We consider the action of $w_0$ on the following $4$ types of roots in $D_n$.
+(iii) We consider the action of $w_0$ on the following $4$ types of simple roots $\alpha_i$ in $D_n$.